cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

 # Chrome and Firefox with Cypress Docker Images

 GitHub Actions provides the option to specify a container image for the job.
 Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI.

 Below we add the `container` attribute using a {% url "Cypress Docker Image" https://github.com/cypress-io/cypress-docker-images %} built with Google Chrome and Firefox.
+This allows us to run the tests in Firefox by passing the `browser: firefox` attribute to the {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %}.

 ```yaml
 name: Cypress Tests using Cypress Docker Image